Joseph Storey: Building a career

-Joe Storey brought a level of design and technical excellence that was consistent not only to landmark buildings, but also to elementary and secondary schools, churches, band shells, senior citizen residences, industrial buildings, and to Storey’s favourite challenge, the single family home.
-Scores of modest ingeniously-planned and executed residences dot the neighbourhoods of Chatham.
+Joe Storey worked on landmark buildings, but also to elementary and secondary schools, churches, band shells, senior citizen residences, industrial buildings, and to Storey’s favourite challenge, single family home.
+Scores of residences dot the neighbourhoods of Chatham.
 Examples of his work can also be found in Windsor (The Energy Conversion Plant, University of Windsor), London (Brescia University College), Sarnia (YMCA) and in many other small towns in southwestern Ontario.

-Although Storey practised architecture out of the spotlight of Toronto, his work was innovative and progressive.
+Although Storey practiced architecture out of the spotlight of Toronto.
 His design for the Federal Post Office building (1955) featured the first use of curtain wall in Ontario.
-One of Storey’s more interesting unbuilt projects of his career is his design for the conversion of four abandoned sugar beet silos on industrial lands into apartments.
-This idea and the search for investors carried over a number of years.
-The value of recycling our industrial heritage is well known today, but the silos were unfortunately destroyed after Storey’s death.
+One of Storey’s more notable unbuilt projects of his career is his design for the conversion of four abandoned sugar beet silos on industrial lands into apartments.
+This idea and the search for investors carried over a number of years, but the search was unsuccessful and the silos were destroyed after Storey’s death.